KumoCorp/kumomta/docs/changelog/main.md

   which keeps memory usage for the ready queues bounded to `O(number-of-messages)` rather than the previous `O(number-of-ready-queues * max_ready)`.

+* Provider match rules now also support exactly matching MX hostnames via the new `HostName` entry.

 ## Fixes

 * When `enable_tls` is set to `Required` or `RequiredInsecure`, ignore the